-If you have concerns about a member of staff or volunteer, speak to the headteacher.
-If you have concerns about the headteacher, speak to the chair of governors.
+If you have concerns about a member of staff or volunteer, speak to the Interim Executive Headteacher.

+If you have concerns about the Interim Executive Headteacher, speak to the chair of governors (admin@barham.brent.sch.uk).

 Where appropriate, the school will inform the LADO [Local Authority Designated Officer] of the allegation and actions taken, within the necessary timescale (see appendix 3 for more detail).